Diabetic retinopathy is a high risk for diabetic patients and must be treated by an ophthalmologist.

-With regular ophthalmological check-ups the retina can be continuously monitored.
+With regular ophthalmologic checkups, the retina can be monitored continuously.

-If you have an eye disease caused by diabetes, laser treatment can help.
-Laser treatment is usually carried out on an outpatient basis.
+If there is an eye disease caused by diabetes, laser treatment can help.
+Laser treatment is usually performed on an outpatient basis.

-The laser therapy is performed under local anaesthesia and is largely painless.
+Laser therapy is performed under local anesthesia and is largely painless.
 The laser is used to burn (coagulate) altered areas of the retina.
 Several sessions over a period of four to six weeks may be necessary.

-The treatment of diabetic retinal diseases aims at limiting the loss of visual acuity.
+Treatment of diabetic retinal disease aims to curb the loss of visual acuity.

 Appointments at the Augencenter Wollishofen

-If you cannot find an online appointment within a reasonable time, please contact us by phone.
+If you cannot find an online appointment in a useful time, please contact us by phone.